Detective Conan: Crossroad in the Ancient Capital

-Detective Conan: Crossroad in the Ancient Capital (名探偵コナン　迷宮の, Meitantei Konan Meikyū no Kurosurōdo) is a 2003 anime film, the seventh based on the Case Closed series, directed by Kenji Kodama.
+Detective Conan: Crossroad in the Ancient Capital (名探偵コナン　迷宮の, Meitantei Konan Meikyū no Kurosurōdo) is a 2003 anime film.
+It is the seventh feature based on the manga series Case Closed, directed by Kenji Kodama.

 It was the first film in full-length traditional digital paint.
 Studio A-CAT did the 3D graphics.
 The film was released on 19 April 2003 and grossed ¥3.2 billion.

-Features

-His rival, Heiji Hattori, plays an active role from the main character, Conan Edogawa, and his special skill is a fierce sword action centered on kendo, and a bike action that uses both hand-painting by an animator and 3DCG.
-In addition, Heiji is in charge of a part of the work commentary, and his childhood friend Kazuha Toyama also appears.
-In addition, these two people have appeared in the film version for the second time since the third film The Last Wizard of the Century, and Miwako Sato has also appeared for the second time since the fourth film Captured in Her Eyes.

 Plot

 Heiji Hattori searches for a girl he fell in love with after he saw her playing outside a temple when he was little.
 Meanwhile, Kogoro, Ran, Conan, and Sonoko go to Kyoto and meet up with Heiji and Kazuha to investigate a robbery and several murders.
 The killer tries to kill Heiji several times and severely injures Heiji.
 The killer kidnaps Kazuha, but Heiji collapses before he can reach her.
 Conan swallows a pill Haibara gave him and a bottle of wine, temporarily turning him back into Shinichi.
 He disguises himself as Heiji and attempts to arrest the killer and save Kazuha and manages to stall the murderer until Heiji arrives.
 Using kendo, Heiji fights the culprit while Shinichi runs into the woods to hide while his transformation into Conan occurs.
 In the woods, Shinichi bumps into Ran and stuns Ran with his tranquilizer watch to prevent her from seeing his transformation into Conan.
 Conan then reaches Heiji and Kazuha in time to save them by kicking sticks of fire at the culprit.
 The culprit continues to fight Heiji and manages to push the Osaka detective to the edge of the roof.
 Conan kicks a soccer ball at the enemy, giving Heiji time to regain his footing.
 In the end, Heiji finds out that the girl from his childhood was Kazuha and does not tell Kazuha that she is the girl he was looking for.